 This is not the case.

 Regardless of whether you have PTSD or not, if you've gone through a difficult or traumatic situation, it's a good idea to get therapy.
-Help is always available, whether its at your doctor's office, a local clinic, a place of worship, or even online.
+Help is always available, whether its at your doctor's office, a local clinic, a place of worship, or even online through a platform such as BetterHelp.
 There are hundreds of resources online to help you better understand your symptoms, what you're going through, and the next steps.
 Admitting you have a problem can be a scary prospect, but it's the first step to getting better.

-As soon as you begin treatment you will have turned a corner, and in a few short months, you will start to feel better and over time you will have turned your back on the crippling disease and will begin your life again with a clear mind and a clean slate.
+As soon as you begin treatment you will have turned a significant corner, and in a few short months it is likely that you will feel much better.
+With time, you should be able to restart your life with a clear mind and a clean slate.